opensearch-project/documentation-website/_opensearch/search/index.md

 # Searching data

-Expectations from search engines have evolved over the years.
+What users expect from search engines has evolved over the years.
 Just returning relevant results quickly is no longer enough for most users.
-Now, users seek methods for to help get even more relevant results, sort and organize results, and a way to highlight their queries.
-For a more modern search experience, OpenSearch includes many features that enhance the users' search experience as follows:
+Now users seek methods that allow them to get even more relevant results, to sort and organize results, and to highlight their queries.
+OpenSearch includes many features, described in the following table, that enhance the search experience.

 Feature | Description
 :--- | :---
 [Autocomplete functionality]({{site.url}}{{site.baseurl}}/opensearch/search/autocomplete) | Suggest phrases as the user types.
-[Did-you-mean functionality]({{site.url}}{{site.baseurl}}/opensearch/search/autocomplete) | Spell-check phrases as the user types.
+[Did-you-mean functionality]({{site.url}}{{site.baseurl}}/opensearch/search/autocomplete) | Check spelling of phrases as the user types.
-[Paginate results]({{site.url}}{{site.baseurl}}/opensearch/search/paginate) |  Rather than a single, long list, break search results into pages.
+[Paginate results]({{site.url}}{{site.baseurl}}/opensearch/search/paginate) | Rather than a single, long list, separate search results into pages.
-[Sort results]({{site.url}}{{site.baseurl}}/opensearch/search/sort) | Allow sorting results by different criteria.
+[Sort results]({{site.url}}{{site.baseurl}}/opensearch/search/sort) | Allow sorting of results by different criteria.
 [Highlight query matches]({{site.url}}{{site.baseurl}}/opensearch/search/highlight) | Highlight the search term in the results.